-This page presents summaries of eight video-recorded testimonies made by Yahad – In Unum in 2016 of Ukrainian witnesses to events of the Holocaust in Nazi-occupied Rohatyn and neighboring villages.
+This page presents summaries of nine video-recorded testimonies made by Yahad – In Unum in 2016 of Ukrainian witnesses to events of the Holocaust in Nazi-occupied Rohatyn and neighboring villages.
 The testimonies also include details about life in Rohatyn before World War II; relations between local Jews, Ukrainians, and others before and during the war; and the concerns of local people during wartime and postwar upheavals.

 Yahad – In Unum is a French organization founded in 2004 to research and document World War II execution sites and mass graves in the former Soviet Union.
 In addition to collecting forensic evidence of the “Holocaust by bullets” (genocide by mass shooting), Yahad records video testimonies of eyewitnesses to the killings and mass burials in the towns and villages where the crimes were perpetrated, and archives the video for further research and analysis.
 In many cases these recordings are the last opportunity to capture first-person accounts of the events and the local situations surrounding them.
 The videotaped testimonies serve to unsilence an aspect of the Holocaust which until recently has been under-studied: the mass execution of Jews and Roma outside of death camps, in the victims’ own towns and surrounding fields and forests.